Pheonix14/PyroQuanta/README.md

 PyroQuanta is an AI-based open source discord bot powered by Google's Gemini Pro model.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
-## Caution

-**This project is under development and many features are not completed yet.
-It may also have bugs and errors.
-The bot is not released to the public yet.
-If you want to use it, you need to get special permission from the community manager or self host the bot.
-To see the available commands, run /help in your discord server.**
 ## Features

 - AI code write: Generate code snippets based on natural language descriptions.